-Inside: Parents will learn how to prevent aggression through positive parenting when possible, and a 5-step plan for handling aggressive behaviors with their child.
+Inside: Parents will learn how to be a positive parent with an aggressive child and a 5-step plan for handling aggressive behaviors with their child.

 This post contains affiliate links that offer a small commission, allowing us to keep the info on raising emotionally healthy kids coming!

 I’m excited to share an excerpt from Rebecca Eanes’s new book, The Positive Parenting Workbook.
 This inspiring and inviting guide walks readers through the process of charting a new path toward greater emotional awareness, clear communication, and joyful parenting!
 Filled with encouraging prompts and plenty of room to record your progress, this interactive workbook/journal is for anyone who wants to deepen their relationships with their loved ones and learn how to be a positive parent.

 When we observe a child behaving aggressively, we often view this behavior as naughty, inconsiderate, or mean.
 This moves us to want to punish the child’s actions without giving thought to the feelings diving it.
 When dealing with anger management for kids, it helps to understand that, developmentally, young children cannot feel big emotions and simultaneously think about their actions.
 This requires left-brain logic to pair with right-brain emotion, and that integration takes time to mature and cannot be punished into a child.

-When it comes to how to be a positive parent with aggressive behaviors we need to look behind the aggression, you’d find a feeling of frustration driving it, and it is addressing the frustration (not punishing the aggression) that helps a child move to good behavior.
-Many times, we choose a method of discipline that only increases a child’s frustration level, thereby increasing the occurrence of aggression.
+When it comes to how to be a positive parent with aggressive behaviors we need to look behind the aggression.
+When you do you’ll find a feeling of frustration driving it, and it is addressing the frustration (not punishing the aggression) that helps a child move to good behavior.
+Many times, we discipline a child in a way that only increases a child’s frustration level, thereby increasing the occurrence of aggression.
 We think the child is simply pushing back or being obstinate or very unruly which requires even more punishment when in actuality our punishment is fueling the fires we are trying to extinguish.

-There are many ways we can help an immature child to manage his behavior during times of frustration until his brain allows for more self-control.
+There are many ways we can help an immature child to manage his behavior during times of frustration until his brain allows for more self-control through positive parenting.